thomasjm/thomasjm.github.io/_posts/2022-8-6-slow-close-fds.md

 * Marking file descriptors as non-inheritable by default.
 For example, Linux offers the `O_CLOEXEC` flag, which you can set when opening a file to ensure it will be closed on `exec`.
 This flag was added to macOS in 10.7 (Lion) in 2011.
 Windows also has an equivalent.
   * **Pros**: Doesn't require any work at `exec` time.
-  * **Cons**: Getting all the platform-specific details right.
-And also, race conditions.
-Some older platforms don't allow you to atomically create a file descriptor and mark it as non-inheritable.
+  * **Cons**: Potential race conditions.
+Some older platforms don't allow you to atomically create a file descriptor while marking it as non-inheritable.
 Some platforms can do this for a file descriptor but not a socket!
-This [table](https://peps.python.org/pep-0446/#status-of-python-3-3) explains the available support.
+This [table](https://peps.python.org/pep-0446/#atomic-creation-of-non-inheritable-file-descriptors) explains the available support.

 ### How do other languages do it?